auc0le/JT-Edit/README.md

 In the samples folder, You can use the sample jpg and sample color table to edit in photoshop then import into the tool to convert to JT format.

-Todo:
-1. Add support for importing / reading JT files.
-2. Improve the color mapping for opening files down to 3 bit color.

 Please contribute any changes you make on your system by sending a pull request!